Superfield approach to nilpotent symmetries in 3D Jackiw-Pi model of massive non-Abelian theory: Conserved charges: novel features

-Now the proof of conservation law ($\partial_\mu J^\mu_{(a)b} = 0$) becomes easier and it can be confirmed by exploiting the following Euler-Lagrange equations of motion, derived from the Lagrangian densities ${\cal L}_B$ and ${\cal L}_{\bar B}$, respectively, namely;
+Now the proof of conservation law ($\partial_\mu J^\mu_{(a)b} = 0$) becomes easier and it can be confirmed by exploiting the following Euler-Lagrange equations of motion, derived from the Lagrangian densities ${\cal L}_B$ and ${\cal L}_{\bar B}$, respectively:

-The above conserved currents [cf. (35), (36)] lead to the derivation of the following conserved (anti-)BRST charges $(Q_{(a)b} = \int d^2 x \; J^0_{(a)b})$, namely;
+These conserved currents, (35) and (36), lead to the derivation of the following expressions for the conserved (anti-)BRST charges $Q_{(a)b} = \int d^2 x \; J^0_{(a)b}$:

-The conserved ($\dot Q_{(a)b} = 0$) and nilpotent (i.e. $Q^2_{(a)b} = 0$) (anti-)BRST charges $Q_{(a)b}$ are the generators of the transformations (25) and (26), respectively.
-For instance, it can be checked that $s_r \Phi = \pm i\; [\Phi, Q_r]_{\pm}$ ($r = b, ab$).
+if we exploit the Euler-Lagrange equations of motion, (37) and (38), appropriately.
+It may be mentioned here that these charges {\it also} appear in the case of BRST approach to the {\it usual} 4D non-Abelian gauge theory.
+The form of expressions (39) and (40) crucially depends on the suitable use of the equations of motion, (37) and (38).
+The conserved ($\dot Q_{(a)b} = 0$) and nilpotent (i.e., $Q^2_{(a)b} = 0$) (anti-)BRST charges $Q_{(a)b}$ are the generators of the transformations (25) and (26), respectively.
+For instance, it can be checked that $s_r \Phi = \pm i\; [\Phi,\; Q_r]_{\pm}$ ($r = b, ab$).
 Here the field $\Phi$ is the generic field of the theory and $(\pm)$ signs, on the square bracket, stand for the (anti)commutator for the generic field $\Phi$ of the theory being (fermionic)bosonic.

-It is interesting to point out that the nilpotent generators $Q_{(a)b}$, even though produce the nilpotent (anti-)BRST transformations for the basic fields, they are {\it unable} to generate the (anti-)BRST transformations for the auxiliary field $\rho$ of the theory.
-Even the requirements of the nilpotency and absolutely anticommuting properties of the proper (anti-)BRST symmetry transformations do not generate the (anti-)BRST transformations for the auxiliary field $\rho$.
+It is interesting to point out that the nilpotent generators $Q_{(a)b}$, despite producing the nilpotent (anti-)BRST transformations for the basic dynamical fields, are {\it unable} to generate the (anti-)BRST transformations for the auxiliary field, $\rho$, of the theory.
+Even the requirements of the nilpotency and absolutely anticommuting properties of the proper (anti-)BRST symmetry transformations do not generate the (anti-)BRST transformations for the auxiliary field, $\rho$.
 This is a novel observation in this theory (within the framework of BRST formalism).
 For the usual 4D (non)-Abelian 1-form gauge theory, there are two inputs that lead to the derivation of {\it all} the (anti-)BRST symmetry transformations of {\it all} the relevant fields of the specific theory.
-These are (i) the (anti-)BRST charges $Q_{(a)b}$ as the generators of the nilpotent (anti-)BRST symmetry transformations, and (ii) the requirements of nilpotency and absolute anticommutativity which lead to the derivation of the (anti-)BRST symmetry transformations for the auxiliary fields of the theory.
-Thus, the auxiliary field $\rho$ is very special.
+These are (i) the (anti-)BRST charges, $Q_{(a)b}$, as the generators of the nilpotent (anti-)BRST symmetry transformations, and (ii) the requirements of nilpotency and absolute anticommutativity which lead to the derivation of the (anti-)BRST symmetry transformations for the auxiliary fields of the theory.
+Thus, the auxiliary field, $\rho$, and its transformations are very special.